Jo-Ry/25-small-react-projects-WIP/README.md

   ```

 4. **Open the project in your browser**:
-  Open your browser and navigate to `http://localhost:3000` to see the project running.
+  Open your browser and navigate to vite default port `http://localhost:5173` to see the project running.

 5. **Build the project for production**:
   ```sh